Trump administration plans 2nd execution in as many days

 TERRE HAUTE, Ind.
 (AP) — The Trump administration plans to continue its unprecedented series of post-election federal executions Friday by putting to death a Louisiana truck driver who severely abused his 2-year-old daughter for weeks in 2002, then killed her by slamming her head against a truck’s windows and dashboard.

-Lawyers for 56-year-old Alfred Bourgeois say he has an IQ that puts him in the intellectually disabled category and they contend that should have made him ineligible for the death penalty under federal law.
+Lawyers for 56-year-old Alfred Bourgeois argue he has an IQ that puts him in the intellectually disabled category, saying that should have made him ineligible for the death penalty under federal law.

+Bourgeois took up drawing in prison, including doing renditions of members of his legal team.
+Nolan said he hasn’t been a troublemaker on death row and has a good disciplinary record.

+The last time the number of civilians executed federally was in the double digits in a year was under President Grover Cleveland, with 14 in 1896.

-The series of executions after Election Day, the first in late November, is the first time in over 130 years where federal executions have occurred during a lame-duck period.
+The series of executions under Trump since Election Day, the first in late November, is also the first time in more than 130 years that federal executions have occurred during a lame-duck period.
+Cleveland also was the last president to do that.

-Bourgeois’ lawyers contend that the apparent hurry by the Republican president to get executions in before the Jan.
+Bourgeois’ lawyers contend that the apparent hurry by Trump, a Republican, to get executions in before the Jan.
 20 inauguration of death-penalty foe Joe Biden, a Democrat, has deprived their client his rights to exhaust his legal options.

+The Justice Department gave Bourgeois just 21 days notice he was to be executed under protocols that slashed the required notice period from 90 days, Nolan said.

+“It is remarkable.
+To rush these executions during the pandemic and everything else, makes absolutely no sense,” he said.

 Several appeals courts have concluded that neither evidence nor criminal law on intellectual disability support the claims by Bourgeois’ legal team.